Hurricane Katrina disaster relief: Other organizations

 In addition to the Red Cross, numerous charity and relief organizations stepped up their activities to aid hurricane victims.
 The United Methodist Church provided volunteers to help muck out homes and rebuild affected areas.
 According to the church's volunteer service arm, UMVIM, over thirty thousand United Methodist volunteers have worked in the affected areas since Katrina.
 Southern Baptist Disaster Relief mobilized hundreds of units from across the US.
-Southern Baptist Disaster relief manned massive feeding units, shower and laundry facilities, assessment teams, Mud-Out, and chainsaw and debris removal teams across the affected area.
+Southern Baptist Disaster relief staffed massive feeding units, shower and laundry facilities, assessment teams, Mud-Out, and chainsaw and debris removal teams across the affected area.
 The Catholic Charities activated a disaster response plan.
 The plan targeted areas outside of the disaster that are providing refugee relief and agencies located in or nearby are mobilizing to assist the needy.
 Operation Blessing began organizing to ship food and relief supplies into the affected areas, as it has done in disaster zones around the world before.
 America's Second Harvest, a food bank that operates in many communities, began coordinating efforts to ship food donations to coastal areas.
 Habitat for Humanity announced plans to check on all Habitat-built homes and their residents, and then turn to providing assistance to Habitat families, partners, and volunteers in need of help.
 The American Public School Endowments began collecting funds to rebuild schools in the affected area, and to aid schools suffering from an onslaught of refugees.
 Mercy Corps is accepting donations and sending a team of emergency relief experts to the Gulf region to offer financial and technical assistance for immediate and longer-term relief and recovery efforts.
 Conservative Mennonites sent many volunteer laborers to help with cleaning and rebuilding of homes affected.

 Other nonprofit non-governmental organizations that are helping like the ASPCA are listed on Network for Good's website.
 Jehovah's Witnesses are responding by giving much food, water, clothing, and financial aid to victims.
 The Church of Jesus Christ of Latter-day Saints is also responding to the devastation.
 While emergency services and rescue personnel work on relief operations in New Orleans, they are at high risk of disease.
 The Family International has mobilized Christian Counsellors to provide spiritual healing, comfort and encouragement to the evacuees throughout Louisiana, Texas and Mississippi and have launched Katrina Relief Home to share the needs of the victims of this disaster.

-The KatrinaHelp wiki is a grassroots effort collating all refugee records from a variety of sites (including Craigslist, et al.) in PFIF format; they offer an elegant search interface to their database.
+The KatrinaHelp wiki is a grassroots effort collating all refugee records from a variety of sites (including Craigslist, et al.) in PFIF format; they offer a search interface for their database.